Nextdoor/conda_lockfile/README.md

 `conda lockfile checklocks`
 ---------------------------
-Verifieds that your lockfiles deps.yml.{Linux|Darwin}.lock are in sync with your `deps.yml` files.
+Verifies that your lockfiles deps.yml.{Linux|Darwin}.lock are in sync with your `deps.yml` files.